Email marketing is one of the best ways to monetize your blog.

 My emails come from me@straycurls.com, and it’s a Gsuite Google email.

-If you already have a verified domain, then you can hop on Google and buy a business email with your verified domain in the email.
-It’s easy and ensures that you won’t be caught in the spam filter.
+If you already have a verified domain, you can hop on Google and buy a business email with your verified domain.
+It’s easy and prevents you from being caught in the spam filter.

-Also, it looks mighty professional, and it seems more trustworthy when you have a branded email address.
+Also, it looks professional and seems more trustworthy when you have a branded email address.

 It’s less than $5 a month, and it’s worth it.